jcpowermac/hanlon-wiki/slice-broker.md

 ## Broker Plugin and Broker Target

-razor broker get all|[uuid] provide a list of configured broker on the system:
+The `razor broker get all|[uuid]` command will provide a list of configured brokers on the system:

     $ razor broker get all
     Broker Target